fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <ul>
   <li>Plan migration projects</li>
   <li>Agentless Discovery or Agent-based</li>
-  <li>This service is an automated lift-and-shift (rehost) solution for expediting migration of apps to AWS and can be used for physical, virtual, or cloud servers to avoid cutover windows or disruptions.</li>
+  <li>This service is an automated <u>lift-and-shift</u> (rehost) solution for expediting migration of apps to AWS and can be used for physical, virtual, or cloud servers to avoid cutover windows or disruptions.</li>
   <li>Migrating to run natively on AWS</li>
 </ul>